 Try the following:

 - Breathe in through your nose slowly, taking somewhere between 5 and 7 seconds to complete the full breath.

 - Hold for 2 to 3 seconds to ensure your body is creating carbon dioxide.

 - Breathe out slowly through pursed lips like you're whistling (or holding a cigarette).
 Try to take at least 7 seconds to fully exhale.

-Breathing in this manner will ensure that a healthy balance of carbon dioxide stays in your system, preventing the symptoms of hyperventilation.
-Many people also report lower anxiety levels in general when their breathing is more controlled.
+Breathing in this manner can ensure a healthy balance of carbon dioxide remains in one’s system, preventing the symptoms of hyperventilation.
+Many people also report lower anxiety levels when their breathing is more controlled.